 My current strategy is to fill with whole kernel corn and place about 30 feet away from my primary bird feeders.
 Squirrels, grackles, and jays are attracted to the food, and it keeps them far enough away to let the smaller songbirds eat comfortably at my main bird feeders.

-And as a bonus, several Mallard’s have been visiting almost daily to feast on the corn.
-And seriously, who doesn’t like looking out there window to see ducks in their backyard!!??
+And as a bonus, several Mallards have been visiting almost daily to feast on the corn.
+And seriously, who doesn’t like looking out their window to see ducks in their backyard!!??

 Now it’s time to provide a few options that not only feed squirrels but deliver some laughs and entertainment!

 The Woodlink Squirrel-Go-Round feeder is a ton of fun.
 It attaches to the side of a solid surface and features five arms that extend out around a wheel.
 Each of the arms holds an ear of corn.

 As the squirrel climbs out and tries to feed, the weight sensitive wheel starts to spin.
 Squirrels eventually figure out how to eat, but it takes a lot of skill and patience!

 Before you read any farther, there’s one thing you need to know about the Horse Head Squirrel Feeder:

 It is designed for fun and to provide some laughs.
 It’s probably not going to be a long-term solution for distracting squirrels away from your bird feeders.

 But there is something charming watching squirrels put on the horse head.

 This squirrel feeder is literally just a plastic horse head that is hollow inside.
 Place some food that squirrels love, like peanut butter, on the inside and then hang from a tree, so the bottom is a few inches from the ground.
 You will probably have to adjust the height a few times to get it right for squirrels.